Cyber Essentials: History

 The Cyber Essentials scheme was launched on 5 June 2014.
 Several organisations were quickly certified by the end of June.
-Since October 2014, Cyber Essentials certification has been required for suppliers to central UK government who handle certain kinds of sensitive and personal information.
+Since October 2014, Cyber Essentials certification has been required for suppliers to the central UK government who handle certain kinds of sensitive and personal information.
 This is intended to encourage adoption by businesses wishing to bid for government contracts.
 Insurers have suggested that certified bodies may attract lower insurance premiums.
 Over 30,000 Cyber Essentials certificates have been awarded to businesses and organisations.

 It was developed in collaboration with industry partners, including the Information Security Forum (ISF), the Information Assurance for Small and Medium Enterprises Consortium (IASME), and the British Standards Institution (BSI), and it is endorsed by the UK Government.
 It was launched in 2014 by the Department for Business, Innovation and Skills.

-After the WannaCry ransomware attack, NHS Digital refused to finance the £1 billion which was the estimated cost of meeting the Cyber Essentials Plus standard, saying this would not constitute value for money and that it had invested over £60 million and plan to spend a further £150 million to address key cyber security weaknesses over the next two years.
+After the WannaCry ransomware attack, NHS Digital refused to finance the £1 billion which was the estimated cost of meeting the Cyber Essentials Plus standard, saying this would not constitute value for money and that it had invested over £60 million and planned to spend a further £150 million to address key cyber security weaknesses over the next two years.

-As of September 2019, there were five accreditation bodies including: APMG, CREST, IASME, IRM security and QG.
+As of September 2019, there were five accreditation bodies including APMG, CREST, IASME, IRM security and QG.

-Beginning April 2020, IASME have been chosen by the National Cyber Security Centre (NCSC) to be the sole Cyber Essentials Scheme Accreditation body.
+Beginning in April 2020, IASME has been chosen by the National Cyber Security Centre (NCSC) to be the sole Cyber Essentials Scheme Accreditation body.

 In January 2022 the pricing model will change to a tiered model based on the number of employees, this is to better reflect the more complex nature of assessing larger organisations.
-Cloud services, BYOD, home working, thin clients and MFA will seen big changes as part of the assessment.
+Cloud services, BYOD, home working, thin clients and MFA will see big changes as part of the assessment.